 - There is no centralised system, therefore, interbank payments are carried out through a bilateral system.

-- The main brands of international cards in use are China UnionPay and MasterCard, and the domestic banks issue SmartLink payment cards.
+- The main brands of international cards in use are China UnionPay, JCB, Visa and MasterCard, and the domestic banks issue SmartLink payment cards.

-- Smartlink and Banknet have merged their processing operations to consolidate all mobile phone, ATM, POS and online transactions through a centralised system.
+- Smartlink and Banknetvn have merged their processing operations to consolidate all mobile phone, ATM, POS and online transactions through a centralised system, the National Payment Corporation of Vietnam (NAPAS).

 - Vietnam’s VinaPay’s MrTopUp service is one of the country’s biggest pre-paid card distributors.
 In addition, five banks are authorised to take part in VinaPay’s Vcash e-wallet scheme, which allows individuals and companies to make and receive payments, pay bills and make purchases online.